jameschuang2002/eviction-sets/README.md

 ## Using this library with your own code

-To use this library in your own project.
-Simply clone the repository and include `lib/utils.h`.
+To use this library in your own project, simply clone the repository and include `lib/utils.h`.
 Make sure to specify the correct path depending on where you clone the repository. `test.c` is a simple example which generates an eviction set for a victim variable, minimizes the set, and tests how effectively the set evicts the victim.
 It can easily be built upon.